 10. Circulating oil lubrication

-The filtered oil is delivered to the bearing parts with an oil pump, and the lubricating oil after passing through the bearing is filtered and cooled before being reused.
+The circulation lubrication method involves delivering filtered oil to the bearing parts using an oil pump.
+The lubricating oil after passing through the bearing is filtered and cooled before being reused.
 Because the circulating oil can remove some of the heat and cool the bearing, this method is suitable for high-speed bearing components.

 11. Jet lubrication

-1) If the running speed of the bearing and the temperature rise index are reasonable, then the method of grease can be selected first.
+- If the bearing’s running speed and temperature rise index are reasonable, grease lubrication should be considered first.

-2) Of all the methods of lubricating oil, drip oil lubrication is the higher comprehensive index in terms of technology and economy, so attention should be paid to the selection process.
+- Of all the lubricating oil methods, drip oil lubrication has the highest comprehensive index in terms of technology and economy, so careful consideration should be given to the selection process.
 Automated systems can be applied to control drip oil lubrication, making it a good choice for the future.

-4) High-speed light-load bearings can be selected with dispersed droplets or oil mist lubrication; high-speed heavy loads should be spray-lubricated.
+- High-speed light-load bearings can be lubricated with dispersed droplets or oil mist, while high-speed heavy loads should be spray-lubricated.

 - Splash lubrication and oil bath lubrication have low comprehensive technical and economic indicators and should be avoided if possible.

 - When selecting the lubrication method for a bearing in a complete set of equipment, it is important to consider the lubrication methods and characteristics of other components.
 Using the same model or type of lubricant as much as possible can reduce operating costs.